kushalseth/dapp_ethereum_mainet_task_mgmt/README.md

         - ropsten faucet (https://faucet.metamask.io/)

-# Building the structure for DAPP
+# Building the basic structure for DAPP

     (note: Please run these commands at the project location)
     - mkdir taskdapp